strongloop/strongloop.com2/_posts/2018-04-30-dev-preview2.md

 [OpenAPI Specification][oas] provides a standard format to unify how an industry defines and describes RESTful APIs.
 To keep up with the latest technologies, [LoopBack 4 has upgraded OpenAPI from v2 (Swagger) to v3 of the specification][swagger-to-oas3].
-Now you can use OpenAPI v3 based decorators to define how your controllers are mapped to REST APIs.
+Now you can use OpenAPI v3 syntax when defining your controllers using decorators.

 ### Enhanced command-line interfaces